See what your DNS logs already know.

 Shadow IT worth reviewing

-File-sharing, remote-access, and messaging apps appearing in your DNS data — categorized and risk-flagged for triage.
+File-sharing, remote-access, and messaging apps observed in DNS traffic.
+Categorized and risk-flagged for triage.

 Dropbox · WeTransfer · Notion · Discord · TeamViewer · AnyDesk